PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

   :param table options: A table with key: value pairs with options.

   Options:
-  * ``ipv4MaxItems``: int - The maximum number of entries in a given map.
+  * ``ipv4MaxItems``: int - The maximum number of entries in the IPv4 map.
 Default is 0 which will not allow any entry at all.
-  * ``ipv4PinnedPath``: int - The filesystem path this map should be pinned to.
+  * ``ipv4PinnedPath``: str - The filesystem path this map should be pinned to.
-  * ``ipv6MaxItems``: int - The maximum number of entries in a given map.
+  * ``ipv6MaxItems``: int - The maximum number of entries in the IPv6 map.
 Default is 0 which will not allow any entry at all.
-  * ``ipv6PinnedPath``: int - The filesystem path this map should be pinned to.
+  * ``ipv6PinnedPath``: str - The filesystem path this map should be pinned to.
-  * ``qnamesMaxItems``: int - The maximum number of entries in a given map.
+  * ``qnamesMaxItems``: int - The maximum number of entries in the qname map.
 Default is 0 which will not allow any entry at all.
-  * ``qnamesPinnedPath``: int - The filesystem path this map should be pinned to.
+  * ``qnamesPinnedPath``: str - The filesystem path this map should be pinned to.
   * ``external``: bool - If set to true, DNSDist can to load the internal eBPF program.

 .. function:: newDynBPFFilter(bpf) -> DynBPFFilter